smoench/SimpSpector/docs/gadgets/security-checker.md

 **parameters**

 * directory
-    * which folder has the composer.lock, relative to the projects root folder.
+    * which folder contains the composer.lock, relative to the projects root folder.
     * defaults to './'
 * level
-    * which level have this issue
+    * error level assigned to issues created by this gadget
     * possible values: notice, warning, error or critical
     * default: critical